 A great way of saving money is to compare the price of single and return fares.
 You may think that booking a return ticket will be cheaper if you're going back to the place you departed from, but this might not be the case, two single tickets can often cost less.

 Tip 7: Taking a less direct train can save you money

 You might be looking for the quickest way of reaching Wakefield if so we have a Fastest Train option on our website which will show you only these trains.
-If however, you are willing to take longer getting to your destination, we also automatically show you slower trains if they get you a cheaper train fare.
+If you are willing to take longer to reach your destination, we automatically show you slower trains when they get you a cheaper train fare.

-Westgate railway station, on the East Coast Mainline is the largest station in Wakefield.
-The city also has another railway station, Kirkgate Station and you can also quickly reach Wakefield from Leeds, Sheffield and Barnsley.
+On the East Coast Mainline, Westgate railway station is the largest station in Wakefield; the city has another railway station, Kirkgate Station.
+You can quickly reach Wakefield from Leeds, Sheffield and Barnsley.
 The easiest way to get around is to take the local bus services; there’s a Free City Bus provided by the Council that runs within the city centre.

 Tip 8: Standard fares aren't always cheapest

-An unexpected tip is to check the price of first-class tickets for your journey, with fluctuating demand they can sometimes be similar or even cheaper than a standard fare.
+An unexpected tip is to check the price of first-class tickets for your journey.
+With fluctuating demand, first-class fare can sometimes be similar or even cheaper than a standard fare.
 You get the added benefit of first-class facilities on your trip, sitting in bigger seats and having food and drinks available for free.

 Frequently Asked Questions

 Is Wakefield a town or city?

 Wakefield is a city with its own Cathedral and has a population of 345,038.